ssotomayor/st-ski/README.md

 * Pause with "p"
 * Restart with "r"
 * Added basic tests (Mocked canvas with jest-canvas-mock)
+* Speeds up 10% every 2 seconds.. to make it harder

 # TODOS
 * Jumping